Top 10 Activities To Do When There’s A Power Outage

 - Grab a pencil and paper and get in your car for a mini-expedition.
 Map out Wi-Fi hot spots outside your local area where the power might be on when yours is off.
-(You might also check out, 5 Wi-Fi Hotspot Finders to Find Wi-Fi Spots Near You.)
+(You might also want to learn how to find free Wi-Fi hotspots near you .)
 When the power comes back on check out Zeemaps, a free online mapping service that makes use of Google Maps.
 A simple email/password registration allows you to save and share your maps.

 What is unique about Zeemaps is that you can upload your CSV files and map them.
 If you want to map customers, suppliers, friends, or WiFi spots this site can do it simply by uploading the CSV file with the address.
 Of course, you can manually locate markers as well, or use GPS coordinates.

 So get busy creating a list of your WiFi spots and mapping them before the power goes out again.
 You can color code markers or use special icons – basic hot spots get a green marker, ones that also have plenty of electrical outlets available get a yellow marker and hot spots with outlets, real books, java, and board games get a red marker!